dmitrorlov/splitr/README.md

 ## Features

 - Automatically detects available L2TP VPN connections on your Mac
-- Network and hosts management
+- Network and host management
 - Sync routing configuration with active VPN connections
 - Reset routing rules when needed
 - Export/Import network host configurations as JSON for easy backup and sharing